Zsailer/git-it-talk/README.md

 # Collaborating on Code Talk

 A primer for learning Git and Github.
-The slides can be viewed [here](https://zsailer.github.io/git-it-talk/).
+The slides (via Reveal.js) can be viewed [here](https://zsailer.github.io/git-it-talk/).

 The purpose of this talk is provide UO bioinformatic students with a simple beginner's demo to Git and Github.
 The talk includes how to start